We developed the NOURISHING framework to highlight where governments need to take action to promote healthy diets and reduce overweight and obesity.

 There is clear evidence that the advertisements children see influence their food preferences and habits.
 There is also a lot of evidence that children and adolescents around the world are exposed to a whole host of other promotional techniques, whether on a billboard or through a phone or computer.

 Emerging evidence shows that restrictions work to reduce children’s exposure to marketing, but this depends on the criteria used in the restrictions.
 Given the role played by parents and caregivers in what children eat, consideration is needed of how they are also influenced by promotional activities.

-The 2010 Radio and Television Act (Chapter 8, Sections 7 and 8) prohibits any advertising directed to children below the age of 12 on broadcast and on-demand TV as well as teletext originating in Sweden.
-Advertising may not precede or follow programmes directed to children below 12.
-The use of persons or characters who play a prominent role in programmes primarily aimed at children below the age of 12 may not be used for commercial advertising.
+The 2010 Radio and Television Act (Chapter 8, Sections 7 and 8) prohibits any advertising directed to children under the age of 12 on broadcast and on-demand TV as well as teletext originating in Sweden.
+Advertising may not precede or follow programmes directed to children under the age of 12.
+The use of persons or characters who play a prominent role in programmes primarily aimed at children under the age of 12 may not be used for commercial advertising.
 This general broadcast advertising ban is applicable to food advertising.